tomeshnet/design/README.md

 ## Organization

 Design work that is currently in use or should be used by others goes into the 'current-assets' directory.
-Work that has been depreciated lives in the 'legacy-assets' directory.
+Work that has been deprecated lives in the 'legacy-assets' directory.

 Layered graphics formats (AI, SVG, PSD) that are in the 'current-assets' directory and are intended for production use should have some semblance of organized layers.
 This is not a requirement of graphics that are currently in development.